verida/verida-js/packages/vda-node-manager/Test.md

 Here explains stuffs related to test this `@verida/vda-node-manager` package.

 ## owner.test.ts
-Only the contract owner can test this file.
+- Only the contract owner can test this file.

 ## user_write.test.ts
-- Add initial data
-    There are some stuffs to be done before testing this file.
-This can be done by only the contract owner.
-    If users try to test this `user_write.test.ts` file before the contract owner does, they'd face the errors.

-- Get received the token to the `PROVIDER` address
-    In the `.env` file, users set `PROVIDER_KEY` that is the private key of `PROVIDER` for testing the `depositFromProvider()` function.
-    Request the Token contract owner to send tokens to the `PROVIDER` address Here, the Token contract address is get by `getVDATokenAddress()` function of the `src/userApi.ts`
+Before testing this file, `owner.test.ts` should be passed.
+The `owner.test.ts` mange trusted signers, registered nodes & removed nodes, and etc.

+- Anybody can test this file

 ## user_read.test.ts
+Before testing this file, `user_write.test.ts` should be passed.
+In the `user_write.test.ts`, it calls `addInitialData()` function to add necessary informations

 - Anybody can test this file

+## stake_and_lock.test.ts
+This test file involves Token contract operations.
+Here, the `PRIVATE_KEY` in the `.env` file should be the owner of the Token contract.
+Can check the Token contract address by the `getVDATokenAddress()` function of the `VeridaNodeManager`.